movementlabsxyz/MIP/README.md

 ## Files and numbering
 Each MIP, MD or MG is stored in a separate subdirectory with the a name `mip-<number>`, `md-<number>` or `mg-<number>`.
 The subdirectory contains a `README.md` file that describes the MIP, MD, or MG.
 All assets related to the MIP, MD or MG are stored in the same subdirectory.

 MIPs start as Drafts.
 MIPs obtain a number during the review process.
 The number is the highest number in the MIP and MD `overview.md` file plus 1.
+The editor can be requested for support on this.

 PRs that don't introduce a new MIP are also accepted.
 - MIPs can be updated.
 PRs that update a MIP should state so in the PR title via `[Update] .... `.